 So all indications seem to indicate that there is a clear trajectory of growth of Islam and Muslims in the United States; numbers of Muslims, growth in new masjid construction, new Islamic schools, and institutions.
 Except in the Black American Muslim and convert community where new Masjid construction is at a virtual standstill.
 In fact, the number of African American Muslim communities and masaajid that cater to converts is on a decline.

 Convert Muslims used exuberantly to believe, and many still do, that the glowing numbers of the Muslim increase in the United States meant that people were converting to Islam in droves, and that although the immigrant community was growing, the convert community was growing in similar proportion.
 That might have been the case 40 years ago.
 However, today, Islam is growing in America today largely through immigration of Muslims from Muslim lands, and in people having children, not through conversion.
 Over half of the projected growth of Muslims in America from the years 2010 to 2015 were from immigration.
 New data released by the Pew Center in July 2017 states that excluding African American Muslims who are in prisons or otherwise institutionalized, American born blacks make up just 13% of the American Muslim adult population, which is less than half the 20 years ago number of 33% which places the current number of African American Muslims (excluding children) at around 266,000.
 That’s down from just a few years ago.
-Still we would be hard pressed to locate that many AA Muslims in congregations because of the increasing scarcity of African American or convert masaajid in the United States.
+Still we would be hard pressed to locate that many AA Muslims in congregations because of the increasing scarcity of Black American or convert masaajid in the United States.
 Most Black American Muslims operate as individuals outside of communities, and an estimated 6-8 out of 10 adult Muslims in the Black American convert community aren’t married.
 Still we are producing children, many out of wedlock.
 Marriage is in near shambles.
 And if we don’t get this marriage thing straightened out, we’re poised to become the first self- bastardizing ummah in Muslim history.

 There is other data as well which suggests that the American Muslim convert community is not growing in net numbers.
 Dr. Besheer Mohamed, a senior researcher at the Pew Research Center, and a Muslim himself, concluded in a January 2016 report that; “people leave Islam at the same rate that people convert to Islam”.
 He also concluded that; “There has been little net change in the size of the American Muslim population in recent years due to conversion.”
 (Mohamed, 2016) This would seem to indicate that the American Muslim convert community is pretty close to zero net growth right now if you look at the raw numbers.
 My numerous conversations with imams, activists in the convert community, individuals on the ground who work in da’wah, and people paying attention to these trends, seem to confirm Dr. Basheer’s and the Pew Research Center’s conclusions.

 Think it can’t happen?
 Then let’s consider something else; according to a 2011 CAIR (Council on American Islamic Relations) report, between 2000, and 2010, the number of masaajid (mosques) in the United States increased from 1,209, to 2106.
 An increase of 74%.
 The overwhelming majority of new masaajid built from the ground up (estimated 90%) have been built, run and sustained by and primarily for Muslim immigrants.
 The American Muslim immigrant community is moving forward in leaps and bounds on many fronts wal al—humdu lillaah.
-In addition to that, according to another 2015 CAIR report; “The USA’s estimated 2.4 million Muslims – are mostly middle class and willing to adopt the American way of life”.
+In addition to that, according to another 2015 CAIR report; “The USA’s estimated 2.4 million Muslims – are mostly middle class and willing to adopt the American way of life.

-This characterization of American Muslims as mostly middle class however, is not true of the American Muslim convert community.
-The American Muslim convert community, the majority of whom are African American, are dead last in virtually every barometric indicator that measures well-being in this country; employment, access to health care, two parent families, college education, business ownership, incarceration rates, and access to capital.
+this country; employment, access to health care, two parent families, college education, business ownership, incarceration rates, and access to capital.
 This is the reality, and this is why the convert community is being left behind on many fronts.

 At this point, the political will for (immigrant Muslims) to address or be concerned about socio-economic, spiritual, developmental, or da’wah issues related to the American Muslim convert community is almost non-existent.
 The obvious moral imperative is to look at Islam in America as an all for one, one for all situation and to look at ourselves as a single brotherhood working together across the board.
 However, the operational and historical reality suggests otherwise.

 The reality is that there are two distinct Muslim Americans separated by Muslim converts, of all races on one side, and the immigrant community on the other side.
+The burgeoning divide between .
 Sure, there are plenty examples of integration, mixing, and some amounts of local cooperation, but for the most part, we’re talking about two distinctly different communities, with two distinctly different trajectories.
 In the midst of it all, Immigrant communities by and large are growing and convert communities are declining pretty much across the board.

 Immigrant Muslim communities are doing what they view are in the best interests for their constituents and for the people who help build, fund and support their masaajid and communities.
 Convert Muslims and communities that serve their needs, have been stuck in decline for a long time, not even realizing or openly discussing that they have issues that are specific to them, or acknowledging the demographic decline.
 All that is starting to change as a new awareness is setting in, but it’s happening in a somewhat awkward way.
-Just seven to ten years ago, it wasn’t acceptable for converts to even mention that their condition overall as Americans, differ from that of the general immigrant community.
+Just seven to ten years ago, it wasn’t acceptable for converts to even mention that their condition overall as Black Americans, differ from that of the general immigrant community.

 Not too long ago you couldn’t talk about the racial divide, about the influence of foreign Muslim groups, sectarianism and confusing sub ideology on the convert community, or the sense of abandonment that many converts to Islam feel when they come into the faith.
 10 years ago, people did not talk about the fact that there is a high turnover rate of converts to Islam and those who end up leaving the religion.
 So now all of that is coming out at once, so it’s a halting conversation that is a little disjointed and seems to go all over the place.